 1. The Product or Service is Unaffordable

 This is one of the most common reasons why people hesitate to pull out their credit card and make a purchase.
 Even if they are convinced that your product or service can help them overcome a problem they may be facing.
+If they can't affordard your product they can't afford it.

 While crafting the copy, you need to effectively communicate the value being offered, leaving no doubt there’s nothing else in the marketplace that comes even close in comparison.
 Offering bonuses with a high perceived value is another way to elevate the worthiness of your product or service in the mind of the customer.
 Many astute marketers offer bonuses with a combined value that exceeds that of the main product or service being promoted.